-After you run an older program in Windows 8, the Program Compatibility Assistant will notify you if there's a problem and offer to fix it the next time you run the program.
+After you've run an older program in Windows 8.1, the Program Compatibility Assistant will notify you if there's a problem and offer to fix it the next time you run the program.
 If the problem is serious, the Program Compatibility Assistant might warn you or block the program from running.
 When that happens, you'll have the option to check online for possible solutions.

 Here are answers to some common questions about the Program Compatibility Assistant.

-The Program Compatibility Assistant might appear if a program or driver didn't register correctly.
+The Program Compatibility Assistant might appear if a program or driver hasn't registered correctly.
 This can sometimes happen when you install a device.
 If the program was able to install and work correctly, tap or click This program installed correctly to close the Program Compatibility Assistant.

 You can use Group Policy to turn the Program Compatibility Assistant off or on.
-For advanced info on how to use Group Policy, go to the
+For advanced information on how to use Group Policy, go to the Microsoft TechNet

 The Program Compatibility Assistant might not be able to detect or fix your compatibility problem.
 If that's the case, try the Program Compatibility Troubleshooter.
-For more info, go to Make older programs compatible with this version of Windows.
+For more information, go to Making older programs compatible with this version of Windows.